mediawiki-utilities/python-mediawiki-utilities/WORK_LOG.rst

+2014-03-27
+	I just fixed up the structure for lib.reverts.database.check() and check_row().
+You can give check_row() a database row or check() a rev_id and page_id.
+The functions should then either return None or the first reverting revision they encounter.

+	I like this pattern.
+Lib gets to reference core, but not vice versa.
+I need to talk to the Wikimetrics people about implementing some of the metrics within a new lib.
+Yet, one of the cool things about libs is that they don't necessarily need to be packaged with core.
+So you could write something that makes use of core and other libs as a standalone package first and incorporate it later.  :D

 2014-03-20
 	Just a quick update today.
 I realized that database.DB.add_args was setting default values that won't make sense for anyone but me personally.
 I cleared that up and added a way to set your own defaults.

 2014-03-18
 	Refactoring!
 I've got a user.
 He immediately found problems.
 So I'm fixing them aggressively.
-I just renames the library back to "mw".
+I just renamed the library back to "mw".
 I also renamed the dump processing module to "xml_dump".
 I hope that these name changes will make more sense.

 	I also moved the revert detection functionality out of the database module and into the lib.reverts module.
 I think that this makes more sense.
 If it is a core functionality, it should live in code.
 If it is a library, it should only have other libraries depend on it.
 If I need to write a magical DB abstractor in lib, so be it.